-- P J Smedley
+P J Smedley

-- R B Davis E J Dovle
+R B Davis E J Dovle

-- C R Galbraith
+C R Galbraith

-- P G Nankervis
+P G Nankervis

-- G J Plummer
+G J Plummer

-- D A Pritchard
+D A Pritchard

-- N J Roach
+N J Roach

-Details of the qualifications, experience and responsibilities of directors are set out on page 34 of the Annual Review.
+Details of the qualifications, experience and responsibilities of directors are set out on page xx of the Annual Review.

 Under Clause 5.7 of the Merger Implementation Agreement between OneSteel Limited and Smorgon Steel Group Limited it was agreed that Messrs G J Smorgon and L G Cox were to be appointed as directors of OneSteel Limited with effect from the date on which the merger of OneSteel and Smorgon Steel was implemented.
-Accordingly, Messrs Smorgon and Cox will join the Board from the September 2007 Board Meeting of the Company.
+Accordingly, Messrs Smorgon and Cox have been invited to become directors of OneSteel and it is intended they will join the Board from the September 2007 Board Meeting of the Company.